CookingMeister/festival-social-hub/README.md

 # Description

 customfestivalwear.ca is the ultimate destination for connecting with fellow festival enthusiasts and unleashing your personal creativity!
-Our colorful platform offers a unique U-Design feature and a vibrant social networking experience where users can share festival tips, favorite artists, fashion inspirations and catch all the latest festival news and updates worldwide!
+Our colorful platform will soon offer a unique U-Design feature and a vibrant social networking experience where users can share festival tips, favorite artists, fashion inspirations and catch all the latest festival news and updates worldwide!

 # Table of Contents